robtimus/windows-registry/README.md

 ## Remote registries

-Using class [RemoteRegistryKey](https://robtimus.github.io/windows-registry/apidocs/com.github.robtimus.os.windows.registry/com/github/robtimus/os/windows/registry/RemoteRegistryKey.html) you can connect to the Windows registry on a remote machine, provided the user the JVM is running as has the rights to do so.
+Using method [Registry.at](https://robtimus.github.io/windows-registry/apidocs/com.github.robtimus.os.windows.registry/com/github/robtimus/os/windows/registry/Registry.html) you can connect to the Windows registry on a remote machine, provided the user the JVM is running as has the rights to do so.
 Apart from the entry point, remote registry keys work exactly like regular registry keys.
 This includes using the `resolve` method.

 ## Implementation details